 Option, Stereo Everywhere

-For those who are already familiar with both directive and omnidirectional sound, there's not much to explain.
-This is the most practical and cost-efficient route to getting both in one speaker design, without sacrificing the electrostatic's unsurpassed clarity and vision into the recording.
-In addition, you can switch instantly between omnidirectional dispersion and the controlled dispersion that JansZens have always been known for.
+The Valentina A8-SE does this without sacrificing the unsurpassed clarity and vision that an electrostatic brings to recorded music.
+In addition, using the remote control, you can switch instantly between omnidirectional dispersion and the controlled dispersion that JansZens have always been known for.

 What you get